MARCO KLOKNER

 Viscera - the organs in the cavities of the body

 The fascia of the organs has strong affects on the structure.
 Organs are designed to cooperate with body's needs for alignment, balance and movement.
-The viscera is wrapped in fascia and when is an inhibition in an area of the visceral fascia it will interfere with the capacity to move in this particular area of the body.
+The viscera is wrapped in fascia and connected to other structures to fascia.
+When is an inhibition in an area of the visceral fascia it will interfere with the capacity to move in this particular area of the body.
 Any forced movement through visceral restriction could injure or greatly inhibit the function of the viscera.
-It is rarely the case that the body will allow the viscera to affected in this way.
+It is rarely the case that the body will allow the viscera to be affected in this way.

 “ The body honors visceral ease first and structural wellness second.”